iusaidmulla/qp-ai-assessment/README.md

      }
      ```
    - Click **Send** to attempt the deletion of the vector database.

+### 7. **Chat_logs, Chat.db & inference.log**
+   - Database Initialization: Ensure the SQLite database is initialized correctly with the required table (rag_chat_history_t).
+   - Log Files: Logs are stored in inference.log and performance_report.json, and each chat session has a unique log file stored in chat_logs/.

 These are the basic steps to interact with your endpoints using Postman!